Academic & Teaching staff

 to identify the process by which the new discourses, ethnic identities and social models of early medieval Europe have come to form an essential part of modern European national and transnational identities

-Students and postdocs will be working on similar themes in Vienna, Utrecht and Cambridge.
-All those involved will have annual meetings to exchange ideas, and cross-fertilise their work.
+Students and postdocs worked on similar themes in Vienna, Utrecht and Cambridge.
+All those involved had annual meetings to exchange ideas, and cross-fertilise their work.

-The project leader is Prof. Dr. Walter Pohl, University of Vienna and the other 'investigators' are Prof. Dr. Mayke de Jong, Utrecht University, and Prof. Dr. Rosamond McKitterick, University of Cambridge.
+The project leader was Prof. Dr. Walter Pohl, University of Vienna and the other 'investigators' were Prof. Dr. Mayke de Jong, Utrecht University, and Prof. Dr. Rosamond McKitterick, University of Cambridge.

 This project is funded by Humanites in the European Research Area Joint Research Programme (HERA JRP).
 HERA is a partnership between fifteen Humanities Research Councils across Europe and the European Science Foundation.

 Fall of the Roman Empire and the Barbarian Settlements